Man kills twin daughters, injures wife and tells her to 'live and suffer'

-An Illinois man shot and killed his twin daughter, turned the gun on their mother and told her to 'live and suffer' before he shot and killed himself.
+An Illinois man shot and killed his twin daughters, turned the gun on their mother and told her to 'live and suffer' before he shot and killed himself.

 St. Charles, Illinois, police say Randall Coffland, 48, shot and killed his twin girls, Brittany and Tiffany.
 According to FOX 32, Coffland shot both of them in the head, then shot his wife in the leg, and then killed himself.